BangYou01/DY2P/README.md

-# DY2P
+# Dypre

-This repository is the official implementation of DY2P.
+This repository is the official implementation of Dypre.
 Our implementation is based on [SAC+AE](https://github.com/denisyarats/pytorch_sac_ae).

 ## Requirements
 Required dependencies of this repo can be installed by running: